Animal care - level 2 apprenticeship framework

 Competence and knowledge qualifications

-You need to complete one of the competence-based qualifications listed below.
-The knowledge-based requirements for this apprenticeship are met by completing the competence-based qualification.
+You need to complete one of the combined competence and knowledge-based qualifications listed below.

 You may choose to specialise in one of the following areas over the course of your apprenticeship: